 Again, I get these at Amazon – I can’t find them anywhere else.
 And they have these on their subscribe and save program, so they’ll be 15% off.
 Another shameless plug, sure, so if you buy them at AMZN thanks for that.
 The bit of $ they send my way will go straight back in to sausages.
 The circle is complete.

-Please leave me a comment.
-I’d like to know what meats you’re stocking up on these days.
+Let me know what meats you’re stocking up on these days.